Stone of Tizoc: Interpretations

 The act of grabbing another's hair has long been recognized as a symbol of defeat or conquering in Mesoamerica, as such the stone is interpreted to represent the conquest of other locations by the Mexica.
-The main interpretation is that the stone is a propaganda piece for Tizoc, the Aztec Emperor from 1481 to 1486; a rather weak emperor who did little to expand the empire.
+The main interpretation is that the stone is a propaganda piece for Tizoc, the Aztec Emperor from 1481 to 1486; an average emperor who wanted, and helped to, rebuild the Aztec pyramid.

 Aztec glyphs above each conquered soldier give the name of the original site which may have already been conquered.
 The toponyms are written in a mixture of logographic and syllabic signs.
 The stone also depicts the stars at the top rim, emphasizing the heavens; while the icons at the bottom edge represent the earth.
 Combined with the solar iconography on the top, this associates Aztec conquering and rule with the divine.

 While Tizoc is the only identifiable conqueror, each subsequent Mexica warrior shares the same 'smoking foot' motif to link them together.
 Some historians take this to mean that Tizoc is attempting to link his only large military conquest, depicted as the first scene, to the conquests of previous rulers.
 The fact that there are fifteen scenes could be related to the 15 lords of the 15 Mexica city-states, emphasizing the political and military divisions of the Mexica emperor.

 Richard Townsend argues that the relief may function as a symbolic manifestation of the Aztec empires tribute system.
 In relation to Mexica tradition, conquered tribes or cities were expected to send sacrificial offerings to the victor.
 Tizoc, head of the Aztec empire at the time, would therefore be the one collecting these tributes.
 The stone acts as acknowledgement of such a transaction.

 As a temalacatl, the stone may have been used for mock battles between a group of warriors and a victim who was tied to the stone and given a feathery club while the warriors had sharp macuahuitl.
 It is argued however, that temalactal are often described of as being flat on the top and the central hole lacks any kind of bar with which to tie a victim.
 More likely however, the stone was used as a cuauhxicalli, within the center of which the hearts of sacrificial victims were placed.
 It is argued that central hole likely had a face (like the Calendar Stone) which was later mutilated.